 WHAT IS LASER CUTTING?

-"Laser cutting" is a generic term we use today to describe a gate or panel that has been cut in a decorative way.
+"Laser cutting" is a generic term we use today to describe a gate or screen that has been cut in a decorative way.
 Whilst laser cutting is a specific process there are a number of variations of laser itself as well as plasma and water jet cutting.

 WHY DO WE CHOOSE WATERJET? -